Weird West (video game): Gameplay

 Weird West is a top-down action role-playing game with elements of the immersive sim genre, with randomized elements through each playthrough.
 The game is based on the Weird West genre it borrows its title from, and is set in an open world environment based on the American frontier.
-The game features the stories of five unique characters, such as the retired bounty hunter who is forced to pick up her iron again, the pigman whose human brain was put into a body of stitched pig parts, and a protector based on the Native American tribes.
-Each characters feature their own background and story that their main quests will point to.
+The game features the stories of five unique characters, such as the retired bounty hunter who is forced to pick up her iron again, the pigman whose human brain was put into a body of stitched pig parts, and a Native American hunter (based on the Anishinaabe peoples).
+Each of the characters have their own background and story that their main quests will point to.
 Finishing one character's chapter will proceed the player to the next character, where the player can also find and recruit previous characters the player has played as.
 The world is designed to be interactive and responsive to the player's action.
 For instance, when the player shoots at an ammo box, it will explode.
 Actions done by the player in the game are permanent, meaning that they cannot be undone through respawning.
 The game also features a permadeath mode in which the player character and their companions will die permanently.
 Actual gameplay is similar to that of a twin-stick shooter, with the team describing it as "action-y version of Fallout 1 or 2".